starfrost013/Dysnomia/README.md

 The dev branch is the most recent commit.
 #### To update the game, you must run as command prompt administrator, or download from here:
 https://github.com/DarkKnight64/Dysnomia/archive/master.zip

+### THIS GAME IS BEING REWRITTEN IN A SEPERATE BRANCH